-Ensuring that everyone on a team can learn and grow is critical to building effective and equitable organizations.
+Ensuring everyone on a team can learn and grow is critical to building effective and equitable organizations.
 Training and other staff development methods should be inclusive and accessible - everyone, with a disability or not, benefits from a more accessible world.

-Ensure that examples and pictures in training materials reflect a diversity of experiences.
+- Ensure that examples and pictures in training materials reflect a diversity of experiences. - Make training materials and facilities accessible to individuals with auditory, visual, physical, and other disabilities.
+Prioritizing accessibility creates a world that is easier for everyone to thrive in - regardless of disability. - Provide internal training materials in the languages prevalent in the community.

-- Make training materials and facilities accessible to individuals with auditory, visual, physical, and other disabilities.
-Prioritizing accessibility creates a world that is easier for everyone to thrive in - regardless of disability. - Provide internal training materials in the languages prevalent in the community. - Ask current trainees what accommodations they need to learn.
+- Ask current trainees what accommodations they need to learn.
 When creating recorded materials, consider the needs of future staff, not only the current staff. - People learn in different ways.
-Support different learning styles and neurodiversity by offering several different types of training.
+Support different learning styles and neurodiversity by offering several different types of training. - Encourage trainees to connect with other users of the product outside of the training.
+This builds community and additional support.